Kimberlee97/tp/docs/DeveloperGuide.md

 1. User searches for contacts using find tag command with a tag keyword
 2. System retrieves and displays list of contacts whose tags contain the keyword/partial keyword
+3. User views the list of contacts

+    Use case ends.

+**Use case: Search for contacts by relation**

+**MSS**

+1. User searches for contacts using find relation command with a relation keyword
+2. System retrieves and displays list of contacts whose relation matches the keyword
+3. User views the list of contacts

+   Use case ends.

+**Use case: Search for contacts by transaction stage**

+**MSS**

+1. User searches for contacts using find transaction stage command with a transaction keyword
+2. System retrieves and displays list of contacts whose transaction stage matches the keyword
+3. User views the list of contacts

    Use case ends.

 **Use case: Tag each client with their property location**